Curious QNEIs from QNEC: New Bounds on Null Energy in Quantum Field Theory: Higher-dimensional quantum null energy inequalities

 with

 We see that the function $\mc M$ takes a form very similar to the function appearing in our 2d QNEIs \eqref{eq:mdef} with the exception of its defining integral being weighted by the second derivative of the kernel appearing in the modular Hamiltonian associated to a null strip, \eqref{eq:kexps}.
-Note that for free field theories $G''(s)=-2$ and so $\mc M$ (at a fixed $u$) coincides with $m$.
-More generally though, because of the unspecified theory-specific nature of this modular kernel, it is hard to establish general properties of $\mc M$.
-However we do point out that when $G$ is concave, i.e. $G''(s)\leq 0$, as was conjectured in \cite{Bousso:2014uxa}, then we can easily establish that $\mc M$ obeys bounds analogous to \eqref{eq:mleq}, namely \beq g(u,v)\leq \mc M(u,v)\leq g(u,\zeta^{-1}(v))~. \eeq These bounds again would imply that $\mc M$ is positive, and has compact support when $g$ has compact support.
+Note that for free field theories $G''(s)=-2$, in which case $\mc M$ coincides with $m$.
+More generally though, because of the theory-dependent nature of this modular kernel, it is hard to establish general properties of $\mc M$.
+However we do point out that when $G$ is concave, i.e. $G''(s)\leq 0$, as was conjectured in \cite{Bousso:2014uxa}, then we can easily establish that $\mc M$ obeys bounds analogous to \eqref{eq:mleq}, namely \beq g(v)\leq \mc M(v)\leq g(\zeta^{-1}(v))~. \eeq These bounds again would imply that $\mc M$ is positive, and has compact support when $g$ has compact support.

 Similar manipulations to those at the end of Section \ref{sect:Rolphbound} then allow a simplified bound of the form